costycnc/inkscape-1.0-python-hello-world-extension-costycnc/gcode/readme.md

+Need use function Menu > Path >Object to path (or stroke to path or bitmap to path) if your object is not path

 Convert Path to gcode 3 axis machine X,Y,Z

 put gcode.inx and gcode.py in C:\Program Files\Inkscape\share\inkscape\extensions but if can give a error that file can not be write